Mobject-Dev-Team/mobject-serialization/docs/README.md

 ## Why use mobject-serialization?

-The mobject-serialization library provides a consistent way to handle the serialization and deserialization of objects in an industrial control system.
+The mobject-serialization library provides a consistent way to handle the serialization of objects in an industrial control system.
 It includes a set of common interfaces, allowing you to create your own serialization type, or to serialize objects to the included format JSON.